thecodingmachine/graphqlite/docs/other_frameworks.md

 ]);
 ```

-Now, we need to add a first query.
-To do this, we create a controller.
+Now, we need to add a first query and therefore create a controller.
-The application will look into the 'App\\Controllers' namespace for GraphQLite controllers.
-It assumes that the
+The application will look into the `App\Controllers` namespace for GraphQLite controllers.

-container contains an entry whose name is the fully qualified class name of the container.
+It assumes that the container contains an entry whose name is the fully qualified class name of the container.

 **src/Controllers/MyController.php**

 ```php
 namespace App\Controllers;